 - The non-slip material of the holster adheres to skin, fabric and solid surfaces

-- Does not require belts, loops or buckles
+- Does not require belts, loops, or buckles

 - Comfortable to wear

-- Fits inside a purse
+- Fits inside a purse, glovebox, etc.

-What Is The Sticky Holster?
+What is the Sticky Holster?

-The Sticky Holster is a low-profile no clip holster that promises to allow the user to comfortably and effectively carry a handgun in a variety of situations.
+The Sticky Holster is a low-profile no clip holster that promises to allow the user to comfortably and easily carry a handgun in a variety of situations.
 It is designed to remain hidden but still enables the gun to be quickly drawn.

 It is easy to conceal as the small profile molds to the shape of the gun.
 Besides, the absence of belts and clips means it can be placed in many different places.
 For example, between the waist and skin, a purse, pocket, or vehicle glove box.